Gary Barnett: After coaching

 Barnett operates the Gary Barnett Foundation, which was formed in February 2005.
-The foundation is a tax-exempt, non-profit organization that claims to be dedicated to the support of educational programs for economically disadvantaged and at-risk youth.
-Financials for the foundation show little activity, and even less benefit (expenses were about 115% revenue in 2007, for example, per the previous link).
-There were rumors that Missouri was considering hiring Barnett during the 2005 season.
+The foundation is a tax-exempt, non-profit organization that is dedicated to the support of educational programs for economically disadvantaged and at-risk youth.
 Barnett began working as a TV commentator for the BCS show on Fox Sports Net in 2006.
 Barnett also is a commentator for Sports USA.
+In September 2016, Barnett joined Denver AM radio station 850 KOA, as color commentator for Colorado Buffaloes Football Games, alongside play-by-play man, Mark Johnson.